top of page

 • Activity 2: Italian family and roots.
 Write an opening scene about a young Italian girl living in a coal camp.
 Use details Denise supplied and find more y typing “Italians in coal camps” or “Ellis Island, trains to coal camps” into a search engine.

 • 5.
 Richard Currey grew up in Parkersburg.
-His parents both moved away from the farm, into town.
-He had a grandfather who constantly supported him as an artist.
+His parents had both moved away from the farm, into town.
+He had a grandfather who constantly encouraged him to be an artist.

 • Activity 1: His grandfather.
 Discuss the ways Richard’s grandfather supported him and encouraged his development as an artist.
 How important is that for a writer or any artist to have somebody who supports them.
 What can happen when you don’t?